una/una.github.io/_posts/blog/2020-12-22-year-in-review.md

 ## Travel

-The only *"big"* trip (and new place) I got to visit this year was to **Costa Rica** back in February.
+The only *"big"* trip (and new country) I got to visit this year was to **Costa Rica** back in February.
 I constantly feel *very* lucky and blessed that we were able to get this trip in right before COVID really (knowingly) hit the Americas.

 This was a really amazing time!
 We hiked along a volcano and down to waterfalls, got caught in intense rainstorms, hung out in natural volcanic hot springs, saw a lot of animals, walked along hanging rope bridges, went zip-lining, and ended the trip by staying a few nights at a resort.
 I would *highly* recommend Costa Rica if you have not yet been!
 There is so much to see and do!
 We already want to go back.